Cultural embrace: Defying acts of hatred, Seattle-area Afrolatino Festival goes on

-Waging unity against hatred, intolerance and cultural disparagement is a ritual for Karina Gasperin, who founded the Afrolatino Festival eight years ago.
+Waging unity against hatred, intolerance and cultural disparagement is a ritual for Karina Gasperin, founder of the Afrolatino Festival.
+“If you cancel the event, you are giving reason for people to continue to do these hateful things,” she said, referring to the shooting in El Paso, Texas, two weeks ago.

 Waging unity against hatred, intolerance and cultural disparagement is a ritual for Karina Gasperin.